metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-StaticShare/README.pod

 =head2 public_uploads

 Boolean to disable/enable uploads for public users.
-Defaults to 0 (disable).
+Defaults to undef (disable).

   public_uploads=>1, # enable

 =head1 UTF-8

 Everywhere  and everything: module, files, content.

+=head1 WINDOWS OS

+It was not tested but I hope you dont worry and have happy.

 =head1 METHODS